brendantipp/br_pands_project/README.md

     df = pd.read_csv("iris.csv")

-### By running the program (anaylsis.py) the following anaylis of the data set is  performed
+## _By running the program (anaylsis.py) the following anaylis of the data set is  performed .
+All presentation items are outputed to the the presentation folder (summary, plots etc)_

-1. A Summary output and summary text file will be created
+### 1. A Summary output and summary text file will be created

 When explopring the data set a summary statistics table is a nice clean way to summarise and present the findings as shown below